ppannuto/patpannuto.com/classes/2022/spring/cse141/index.md

 ## Overview

 The course covers the basics of modern processor design and operation.
-Topics include instruction set architectures, computer system performance, machine organization, pipelining, branch prediction, memory-hierarchy design, and an introduction to multiprocessor considerations (and possibly security considerations as well).
+Topics include instruction set architectures, computer system performance, machine organization, pipelining, branch prediction, memory-hierarchy design, and an introduction to multiprocessor considerations (and possibly security considerations and/or introduction to low-power design as well).

 This course is designed to run alongside CSE 141L.
 We expect that you are enrolled in both.